-Chemical free mold removal and mold remediation
+Chemical free mold remediation

 Mold is naturally occurring everywhere in our environment indoors and outdoors.
 They are microscopic organisms that reproduce by spores and have an important role in nature.
 Mold breaks down organic matter in the environment and it is fueled by moister.
 Mold spores, like pollen, spread through the air and are also transported by shoes, clothing and other materials.
 When excess moisture is present inside a dwelling, mold can grow within 72 hours.